Author Lisa Taddeo sets the record straight on sex positivity, #MeToo, and why she's not Carrie Bradshaw.

 Lisa Taddeo’s conversation with Document took place on a particularly harrowing morning after: that of her book release.
 Though this is Taddeo’s first book, she’s no stranger to the literary world.
 She has published essays and stories in Esquire, New York magazine, and The Sun, among other publications.
 She also has an MFA from Boston University and two Pushcart prizes.
 But Three Women, released by Simon and Schuster, is her first major release.
 This unique work of long-form journalism has produced quite the buzz as people interpret it as a saucy catch-all for the romantic and sexual experience of ‘the American woman,’ whatever that is.
-It’s been widely praised for its brutal intimacy with the three subjects and sometimes criticized for their lack of diversity.
-Below, Taddeo explains her true, titular intentions to profile three women and discusses her creative process and the book’s early reception.
+It’s been widely praised for its brutal intimacy with the three subjects as well as criticized for their lack of diversity.
+Below, Taddeo explains her titular intentions to profile three women and discusses her creative process and the book’s early reception.

 Genevieve Shuster—So Three Women was released yesterday, how do you feel?